awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [Why we switched from Docker to serverless](https://serverless.com/blog/why-we-switched-from-docker-to-serverless/) - Why ShoutOUT switched from Docker container usage to a serverless architecture.
 - [Kicking the tires on this serverless thing](http://rob.conery.io/2017/06/05/serverless-is-a-thing/) - Post which evaluates different frameworks and use cases for serverless architectures and applications.
 - [Introduction to the Serverless Framework](http://www.developintelligence.com/blog/2017/06/introduction-serverless-framework/) - Tutorial which explains how to build an API with the Serverless Framework.
+- [How to serve serverless](http://developer.telerik.com/content-types/tutorials/serve-serverless-examples-azure/) - How to serve serverless with Azure examples.
+- [Build a serverless Twilio SMS + call forwarding bot](https://hackernoon.com/build-a-serverless-twilio-sms-call-forwarding-bot-in-7-minutes-using-node-js-stdlib-411697c3cc1b) - Tutorial on how to build a serverless Twilio SMS + call forwarding bot in 7 minutes.
+- [Web auth with AWS Lambda and API Gateway](https://www.sandersdenardi.com/aws-lambda-api-auth/) - Tutorial on how to do web authentication with AWS Lambda and API Gateway.
+- [Why go serverless?](http://blog.backand.com/why-go-serverless/) - Post which explaines why one should consider to go serverless.
+- [Event-driven processing with Serverless and DynamoDB streams](https://serverless.com/blog/event-driven-architecture-dynamodb/) - How to setup an event-driven data processing pipeline with the Serverless Framework and DynamoDB streams.
+- [Serverless v1.16.0](https://serverless.com/blog/serverless-v1.16.0/) - Announcement blog post for Serverless Framework v1.16.0.

 ## Screencasts